Former DEA Agent Said Sean Penn Should ‘Be Jailed’ For ‘Enabling’ Alleged Drug Lord El Chapo To Evade Arrest

 The Oscar-winning actor was there to interview El Chapo for Rolling Stone magazine and the Mexican actress was considering making a film about El Chapo.

-Fearing that the two celebrities would be caught in the crossfire the authorities cancelled plans to storm the compound by foot.
-Instead they waited for the actors to leave and deployed helicopters.
-It was too little to late.
+Fearing that the two celebrities would be caught in the crossfire the authorities canceled plans to storm the compound by foot.
+Instead, they waited for the actors to leave and deployed helicopters, but it was too little too late.
 The Mexican forces had lost the element of surprise and El Chapo made his getaway.

 An outraged Riley tried to convince the Justice Department to prosecute Penn for obstruction of justice, but the authorities ruled his presence at the scene was protected by law because he was acting in the capacity of a journalist.

-The former fed told the New York Post, ‘Oh, my God!
+The former fed told the New York Post, “Oh, my God!
 If I could get my hands on Sean Penn!
 ‘The people he put at risk because of that stunt.
-He should be in jail.’
+He should be in jail.”

 El Chapo was arrested the next year and extradited to the United States where he is currently on trial.
-The 61-year-old stands accused of trafficking tons of cocaine, heroin, marijuana and methamphetamine into the United States.
+The 61-year-old stands accused of trafficking tons of cocaine, heroin, marijuana, and methamphetamine into the United States.

 Sean Penn has since expressed regret for conducting the interview claiming his sole goal was to initiate a debate about the war on drugs.